LoopKit/loopdocs/docs/loop-3/features.md

 ??? abstract "Do you want to know more?
 (Click to open/close)"
     * Originally proposed as [Loop PR 1988](https://github.com/LoopKit/Loop/pull/1988)
-    * Click on the link to read more details about the decisions that went into this code

 _<span translate="no">Glucose Based Partial Application</span>_ is only used when _Automatic Bolus_ (AB) is selected for _Temp Basal Only_ _Dosing Strategy_